GEORGE MATSUMOTO, FAIA (1922-2016)

 1954 -The General Electric Demonstration House, designed with Henry Kamphoefner.
 Unbuilt.

-2012 rendering by David Hill from an original site plan showing Lots 18, 19, and half of 20, Ridgewood Addition, Raleigh.
+2012 rendering by David Hill from an original site plan showing Lots 18, 19, and half of 20, Ridgewood Addition, Raleigh NC.
 That locates to 3437 Churchill Road, which was owned in 1954 by MB and Elsie Mizelle.
 As shown from the bottom photo, they clearly went in another direction.

 Sold in 2003 to Lewis and Nancy Thorp.
 The Thorps did unfortunate repairs, painting the original black walnut, Philippine mahogany, samara, and Japanese nakora built-ins white.
 Some iconic 1950s bathroom features survive such as a blue tile shower and an alien-looking heat lamp, above.
 Deeded to heirs.
-Sold in 2018 to Lynne and Robert G. Anderson, Jr., who in 2019 are completing a restoration that includes removal of the traditional roof and rear addition, as well as restoration of the painted built-ins and paneling, bottom photo.
+Sold in 2018, renovation 2019-2022.

 1957 - The Eric and Jeannette Lipman Residence, 5310 Riverside Drive, Richmond VA.
-B/W photos from MidCentArc.
-Color photos by Ryan Tevebaugh.
 Featured on the cover of Progressive Architecture, March 1959.
 Won an AIA North Carolina design award.
 Featured in the book Contemporary Houses Evaluated by Their Owners (1961).
 Garage and bedroom addition around 1998.
-Sold for the first time in 2017.
+Sold in 2017.
+B/W photos from MidCentArc; color photos by Ryan Tevebaugh

-1957 – The F. Wayne Koontz Residence, 817 Runnymede Road, Raleigh.
+1957 - The F. Wayne Koontz Residence, 817 Runnymede Road, Raleigh NC.
 Koontz admired the house his neighbor George Matsumoto designed and decided to build one like it himself.
 Construction by Koontz and NCSU School of Design students William Ross and John Duncan.
 Sold in 1957 to George George.
 Sold in 1962 to Ray Pasqualone.
 Sold in 1965 to EJ (Jimmy) Tyson via Pat Juby.
 Sold later in 1965 to W. Dean Best.
-Sold to Don and Betty Adcock.
-Bedroom addition designed by Frank Harmon, bottom photo.
+Sold in 1968 to Don and Betty Adcock.
+Bedroom addition designed by Frank Harmon, black and white photo.
 Sold in 2017 to Lisa and Thomas Williamson.
 Restoration by Louis Cherry, last two photos.

 1958 - The Woman's Day Low-Cost Vacation House, aka the Douglas Fir Plywood Association (DFPA) House.
 According to Dr. David Hill of NCSU, "between 1958 and 1963 Woman's Day magazine commissioned seven different architects to design summer cabins."
 Matsumoto's cabin was the first and was sponsored by DFPA.